 Recovering in the hospital

 After the surgery, you’ll go to the PACU (postanesthesia care unit).
-After you are fully awake, you’ll go to your room:
+After you are fully awake and stable, you’ll go to your room:

 When you first wake up from surgery, you may feel groggy, thirsty, or cold.

 You may have tubes in your body to drain fluid from your incision.
 You may also have a tube called a catheter to drain your bladder.
 These tubes are usually removed before you leave the hospital.

 You’ll be encouraged to get up and walk.

 Your intravenous (IV) gives you fluids and nutrition until you can eat on your own, usually within a 1 to 2 days.

 You may wear special stockings or boots to prevent blood clots in your legs.

 You may be given a neck collar or back brace.

 You will be given medicines to control the pain.

 Recovering at home